GEO vs SEO - What's the Difference and Do You Need Both?

 | How it works | Backlinks, keywords, technical optimisation | Entity clarity, structured content, brand mentions, schema |

-| What drives visibility | Domain authority, backlinks, content relevance | Brand mentions (0.664), YouTube presence (0.737), content structure |
+| What drives visibility | Domain authority, backlinks, content relevance | Brand mentions (0.664, Ahrefs), YouTube presence (0.737), content structure |

-| Content format | Long-form, keyword-optimised pages | Answer capsules, tables, FAQ blocks, definitive statements |
+| Content format | Long-form, keyword-optimised pages | Answer capsules, tables, question-and-answer blocks, definitive statements |

-| Update frequency | Quarterly refresh is usually fine | Monthly minimum — 76% of cited pages updated within 30 days |
+| Update frequency | Quarterly refresh is usually fine | More frequent - recently updated pages tend to be favoured |

 | Measurement | Rankings, organic traffic, click-through rate | Citation count, AI referral traffic, brand mention frequency |